thomaskellough/thomaskellough.github.io/Content/posts/04-requesting-data-from-an-api-02.md

 ### Creating our model

-Before we start making our API request, we need to create a model to store out data nicely.
-Recall how the data looks when its returned to us.
+Before we start making our API request, we need to create a model to store our data nicely.
+Recall how the data looks when it's returned to us.
 We need to create a struct that holds a property for each piece of data returned and also have the struct conform to Decodable so we can convert it from the JSON object.
 Go ahead and create a new swift file called `APODmodel.swift` and add the following code:

 ```
 struct APOD: Decodable {